-But if you plan to come to Canada for an extended stay, you will need to have a medical exam done by a doctor who is on the board of physicians in Canada.
-Here is a list of doctors you can use in Mexico who fit this description.
+But if you plan to come to Canada for an extended stay, you must have a medical exam done by a doctor on the board of Physicians in Canada.
+Your medical exams are valid for one year and cannot be used for your application after this time.

 |A legal form of identification like your ID, passport or other valid legal documents;|

 |A report for any medical conditions you have currently or any recent x-rays;|

 |Four recent photographs if your doctor does not use the Medical system|